safeledger logo

 Getting a Power of Attorney in Ajman usually follows a clear Ajman POA Procedure through the Ajman Court Notary Public.

-• The Principal (the one giving the power) must go in person to the Ajman Court Notary Public office during their Ajman court timings.
+• The Principal must go in person to the Ajman Court Notary Public office during their Ajman court timings.

 • They will need to show their original ID papers (Passport, Emirates ID for residents).